Morameh/Morameh/README.md

 - 🧠 Experienced with sentiment analysis and concept drift
 - 📊 Working with Python, SQL, PySpark and Power BI
 - 📍 Based in London, UK
-- 💼 Open to graduate and junior Data/AI opportunities

 ---